apache/camel-kamelets-examples/jbang/azure-eventhubs-kafka-azure-schema-registry/README.md

 ## Configure the applications

-Use [application.properties.template](application.properties.template) to create `application.properties` and define your eventhubs namespace in there.
+Use [application.properties.template](application.properties.template) to create `application.properties` and define your Event Hubs namespace in there.
-After the services have been created, the connection string for the eventhub can be found on the Azure Console, or by running:
+After the services have been created, the connection string for the Event Hub can be found on the Azure Console, or by running:
 ```bash
 az eventhubs eventhub authorization-rule keys list --resource-group "example-rg" --namespace-name "example-namespace" --eventhub-name "my-topic" --name "rw_policy"
 ```
 Set the `primaryConnectionString` as the `connectionstring` in `application.properties`.

-## Produce to Eventhubs.
+## Produce to Event Hubs.

 Run [`Produce.java`](./azure-identity/src/main/java/com/acme/example/eventhubs/Produce.java) to produce a message to the Eventhub.

-## Consume from Eventhubs.
+## Consume from Event Hubs.

 To consume messages using a Camel route, first install the azure identity maven project:
 ```bash